minhlunso1/AndroidTesting/README.md

    Find the pivot matching the condition: Sum of left equals to sum of right.
    Value in array is positive numbers.
    The best algorithm BigO(n).

+10/
+   Display all the most appearances of items on list which contains list.